isiak44/RasheedPBL/Project4/Project4.md

-# Project 4 -- WEB Stack Implemntation (LEMP Stack)
+# Project 4 -- WEB Stack Implementation (LEMP Stack)
 ---

-In this project, we will deploy a LEMP stack web application on AWS Cloud server.
+In this project, we will deploy a LEMP stack web application on an AWS Cloud server.
-However, LEMP simply means Linux, Enginx, Mysql, and PHP/Python or Perl.
+However, LEMP means Linux, Enginx, Mysql, PHP/Python, or Perl.

 ## Launch EC2 Instance on Terminal with SSH

-In Order to connect to this ec2. we use the ssh and private key pair which is in my download folder.
+In Order to connect to this EC2. we use the SSH and private key pair in my download folder.

 `ssh -i isiak_ec2.pem ubuntu@ec2-172-31-44-245.eu-north-1.commute.amazonaws.com`

 ![ssh-ec2](https://github.com/isiak44/RasheedPBL/assets/27869977/0a590d2c-57dc-4ed1-ad64-dab61b98d6c7)

-First we update our firewall with `sudo apt update`
+First, we update our firewall with `sudo apt update`

 ![sudo-apt-update](https://github.com/isiak44/RasheedPBL/assets/27869977/8575f04c-305b-49bb-908f-99eb5bdf73ed)